milindw96/Ontology-On-Image-Detection-with-IOT/README.md

 # Ontology-On-Image-Detection-with-IOT
-# Is machine learning concept that is used to create algorithm
+# Is machine learning concept that is used to create algorithms.
+#